 Ending Youth Poverty and Building Youth Futures

-This session will introduce Opportunity Youth, an evidence-based collective impact model that has been proven to bolster postsecondary and career success through youth leadership and community mobilization.
-You will learn about how Communities Building Youth Futures (CBYF) is supporting youth in 13 communities who face extraordinary barriers to stay connected and to reconnect with pathways to prosperity.
+This session will introduce Communities Building Youth Futures (CBYF), inspired by Opportunity Youth, an evidence-based collective impact model in the U.S. that has been proven to bolster postsecondary and career success.
+You will learn how CBYF is supporting youth in 13 communities who face extraordinary barriers to stay connected and to reconnect with pathways to prosperity, and the impactful initiatives that put youth first, happening across Canada.

 A National Supplement for Ending Disability Poverty

 Poverty among people with disabilities is multi-tiered as it is often connected with social isolation, anxiety and poor health.
-Learn how Canada’s commitment to creating a Canadian Disability Benefit could serve as a basic income for people with disabilities, ensuring that nobody would fall below the poverty line, and could essentially end disability poverty in Canada.
+Learn how Canada’s commitment to creating a Canadian Disability Benefit could serve as a supportive supplement for people with disabilities, making great strides in ensuring that nobody would fall below the poverty line and working towards ending disability poverty in Canada.

-Universal child care programs help women to get back into the workforce and boost family incomes.
+The Government of Canada’s 2021 budget announcement included a $30 billion investment over the next five years toward a Canada-wide early learning and childcare system.
 Learn how Quebec’s generous investment in provincial child benefits has served as an effective poverty reduction strategy that is paying for itself, with $1.47 in direct returns obtained for each $1.00 invested.

 Human Rights Cities for Ending Poverty